RedWilly/V2-Arbitrage/README.md

 pm2 start DOGE
 ```

-replace the DOGE with the actual name of the process
+replace the DOGE with the actual name of the process you will like to use

 ## Disclaimer